What Are Microstates?

 General Geography of the European Microstates

 The microstates are less than 200 square miles with the largest being Andorra with an area of 181 square miles while the Vatican is the smallest with an area of 0.2 square miles.
 Most of these states lack natural resources and are located in places that are attractive to other larger states.
-They share borders with some of the larger states in Europe including France (Monaco), Switzerland and Australia (Liechtenstein), and Italy (Vatican).
+They share borders with some of the larger states in Europe including France (Monaco), Switzerland and Austria (Liechtenstein), and Italy (Vatican).

 Economies and Relationship with the EU